-A payer may issue a receipt, remittance advice or similar document in place of the Payment summary - withholding where ABN not quoted.
+A payer may issue a receipt, remittance advice or similar document in place of the PAYG payment summary - withholding where ABN not quoted.
 This document must contain the same details as the payment summary and be signed by the payer.